collective/collective.developermanual/source/hosting/zope.rst

 Log rotation prevents log files from growing indefinitely by creating a new file for a certain timespan and dropping old files.

+If you are using buildout and the plone.recipe.zope2instance to create your zope installation 2 parameters are available to enable log rotation.
+For example:

+* event-log-max-size = 10mb

+* event-log-old-files = 3

+This will rotate the event log when it reaches 10mb in size.
+It will retain a maximum of 3 files.
+You can also use this for the access log.

+* access-log-max-size = 100mb

+* access-log-old-files = 10

 The unix tool ``logrotate`` is used for log rotation.

 You need to rotate Zope access and error logs, plus possible front-end web